tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

 relating to achievement_ on learning strategies used to facilitate active learning.
 We considered **research published between 2009 and July 2017** that present empirical evaluations of these learning strategies.

-We found 7,706 papers through our systematic search and used three criteria to determine whether a paper should be in or out of our meta-review:
+We identified 7,706 papers in a first literature search round and used three criteria to determine whether a paper should be in or out of our meta-review:

 1. The learning  strategy  being  analyzed  must  have  been **scalable** (it does not require manual grading, feedback,